PokerHigh Facebook Icon 5-Card Omaha | Online Poker | PokerHigh

 The first round of betting in online poker begins with the person to the left of the big blind, just as it does in Texas Hold'em.
 With the action moving clockwise around the table, each player has the option to call (match the previous bet), raise (increase the stakes), or fold (leave the hand) in turn.

 When one or more participants have equaled the largest bet, the first round of betting finishes.
-If no other player calls a player's raise, the raiser wins the pot without having to reveal their cards.
+If no other player calls a player’s raise, the raiser wins the pot without revealing their cards.
 This rule is true throughout the entire hand.

 The individual seated to the left of the dealer button is the first to act.
-In a clockwise motion around the table, each player may bet, raise, or fold in turn.
-When no bets have been put before your turn, you can check (not make a bet) just like in Texas Hold'em.
-If one or more players bet after you've checked, the action shifts back to you, and you can fold, call, or raise.
-We go on to the next round if all players check-in during a round of betting.
+Each player may bet, raise, or fold in turn in a clockwise motion around the table.
+When no bets have been put before your turn, you can check (not make a bet) just like in Texas Hold’em.
+If one or more players bet after you’ve checked, the action shifts back to you, and you can fold, call, or raise.
+We go on to the next round if all players check in during a round of betting.

-After the third round of betting, the fourth and final round of betting takes place on the river: one card is dealt face up in the middle of the table and is available to every player in the hand once more.
+After the third round of betting, the fourth and final round occurs on the river: one card is dealt face-up in the middle of the table and is available to every player in hand once more.

 The Betting Actions